larryhastings/big/README.md

 <dl><dd>

+> This API has breaking changes.

 `lines_strip_line_comments` is the new name for the old `lines_strip_comments` lines modifier function.
 It's also been completely rewritten.

 Changes:
-* The old function required quote marks and the escape string to be single characters, and had a slightly-smelly `triple_quotes` parameter to support multiline strings.
+* The old function required quote marks and the escape string to be single characters.
+The new function allows quote marks and the escape string to be of any length.
-  The new function allows quote marks to be of any length, and has separate parameters for single-line quote marks (`quotes`)  and multiline quote marks (`multiline_quotes`).
+* The old function had a slightly-smelly `triple_quotes` parameter to support multiline strings.
+The new version supports separate parameters for single-line quote marks (`quotes`)  and multiline quote marks (`multiline_quotes`).
 * The `backslash` parameter has been renamed to `escape`.
 * The `rstrip` parameter has been removed.
 If you need to rstrip the line after stripping the comment, wrap your